aaronroberson/codestyle/ARCHITECTURE.md

 For Aurelia, and other projects that favor convention over configuration, a module may simple compose multiple modules and not concern itself with exporting it's sub-components.

 ### Naming convention
- *  <module-name>: folder for the component
+ *  module-name: folder for the component
-   *  <module-name>.module.js: model of the component
+   *  module-name.module.js: model of the component
-   *  <module-name>.module.spec.js: tests for the controller of the component
+   *  module-name.module.spec.js: tests for the controller of the component
-   *  <module-name>.component.module.js: service for the component
+   *  module-name.component.module.js: service for the component
-   *  <module-name>.component.module.spec.js: tests for the service of the component
+   *  module-name.component.module.spec.js: tests for the service of the component
-   *  <component-name>.component.html: template/partial view of the component
+   *  component-name.component.html: template/partial view of the component
-   *  <component-name>.component.js: model of the component
+   *  component-name.component.js: model of the component
-   *  <component-name>.component.styl: styles for the component
+   *  component-name.component.styl: styles for the component
-   *  <component-name>.component.spec.js: tests for the controller of the component
+   *  component-name.component.spec.js: tests for the controller of the component

 #### Example
 An example of an ES6 module with individual exports and composed exports: